Audience: Users, such as Urbana, who use a decentralized version of BlueQuill. These instances allow editing of a live course.

 Publishing Learning Objects

-You will receive a confirmation message that the changes have been published.
+You will see a confirmation message at the bottom of the screen that shows the changes have been published.